-The B2B trail facility is a non-motorized pathway that connects cities, parks, and many destinations throughout Washtenaw County.
+The B2B trail facility, which is also part of Michigan's showcase Iron Belle Trail, is a non-motorized pathway that connects cities, parks and many destinations throughout Washtenaw County.
 Dexter-Huron can be accessed on the west end of the park by traversing the pedestrian bridge which follows the river terrace 1.4 miles into downtown Dexter and Hudson Mills Metropark.
-Future expansion will continue development of the B2B between Dexter and Ann Arbor including a segment connecting with Delhi.
+Future expansion will include continued development of the B2B between Dexter and Ann Arbor including a segment connecting with Delhi Metropark.